Introduction to File Operations in Python

 This will print the 8 characters from the point until the file has been read earlier.

-Since we executed the open statement before the .read() method, the file is opened again and the cursor is moved at the start point, i.e. index 0.
-Thus 8 characters are being read from the start point.
+Since we executed the open statement before the .read() method, the file opens again, and the cursor moves to the start point, i.e., index 0.
+Thus, we read 8 characters from the start point.

 Example